Entropic Gravity and Cosmology in Kaniadakis Statistics: Summary

 \section{Summary}

 \quad \\In this work, by considering the Kaniadakis statistics ($\kappa$-statistics) in the framework of Verlinde's hypothesis, we studied some modifications of Newtonian gravity.
 Applying of this non- extensive statistics to radial velocity profile shows an increase for the velocity of test particle in comparison with Newtonian one.
 Next, we explored the modification of gravitational potential in $\kappa$-statistics.
 Finally, we obtained the Friedmann first equation in a classical approach which results an accelerated universe and converts to standard one when the parameter of generalized entropy tends to zero.
+The consistency of the obtained results with observations is an interesting subject considered in future works.